SparkForge is an educational tabletop roleplaying program for kids 9–12.

 “We have a kid who always liked reading but writing any extended text was a challenge for him.
 Immediately after the first session he began writing long sophisticated texts and he kept raving about how much he was enjoying the creative writing part.
 That is a huge win.”

-— 9yo
+— Edward, parent of 9yo